SimpleMobileTools/Simple-Gallery/README.md

 A gallery for viewing photos.

 Albums are sorted by the modified time of the last item in them from the latest to oldest.
-Photos can be previewed in multiple columns depending on the size of the display and portrait/landscape mode.
+Photos are zoomable, they can be previewed in multiple columns depending on the size of the display and portrait/landscape mode.
 They can be renamed, shared or deleted.

 Does not support videos yet.